 Should you consider the D2C model for your business?

-So, we can see from the recent past how other businesses were able to become successful.
-We see how staying with the times can benefit a new business (i.e. solving an old problem with new technologies, being socially conscious, and acing your digital strategies).
+So, we can see from the recent past how other businesses were able to become successful using the D2C business model.
+It's clear how staying with the times can benefit a new business (i.e. solving an old problem with new technologies, being socially conscious, and acing your digital marketing strategies).

 Should you really consider the D2C model for your business?
 Are there other benefits?
 What else do you need to keep in mind for your D2C business?